Home Massage in Melbourne

-Our professional and qualified massage therapists specialise in deep tissue, relaxation, remedial therapy, and sports massage.
+Our professional therapists specialise in deep tissue, relaxation, remedial, and sports therapy.
 A combination of these therapies is usually utilised depending on your needs to maximise the therapeutic benefits of massage.
 Swedish massage, trigger point therapy, myofascial release, passive and active stretching as well as other techniques are used to leave you relaxed, revitalised and reinvigorated.

 Remedial massage is a rehabilitative or therapeutic modality rather than a relaxing one.
 Therefore the practice is not limited to massage techniques.

 Through physical assessment and orthopaedic testing as well as feedback from you, your remedial therapist will try to find the cause of the soft tissue dysfunction and propose a plan of action.

 Some of the techniques used in treatment include NMT (Neuromuscular technique), PNF (Propriceptive neuromuscular facilitation), MFR (Myofascial release), MET (Muscle energy technique), PET (positional release technique), mobilisation, and therapeutic exercise as well as stretching.